Largest Insurance Companies in the World

 Bigger is better, right?

 The more money our insurance company has, the better the odds they’ll be able to pay our insurance claims if anything goes wrong.
+It’s also less likely that the larger insurance companies will have to make big changes after a natural disaster to stay afloat in the insurance industry.

 This line of thinking isn’t necessarily wrong, but it should be no surprise that insurance companies, in general, are typically financially sound.
+It’s not unheard of for smaller insurance companies to go out of business, but they generally stay afloat by underwriting more conservatively from the start.

 It is very difficult to operate an insurance company in a manner that might lead to an inability to pay claims…although it has happened from time to time.